 Founded in 2010, Crossroads Eurasia aims to get students out of the classroom to discover Russia directly via an internship.

 Our internships take students away from Moscow and St. Petersburg and maximize daily exposure to Russian speakers at work, at home, and during free time.
 The result is a resume worthy-work experience, language practice, and relationships that last well beyond the end of the program.

 For students aspiring to integrate the Russian language or regional expertise into their careers, the program is a natural stepping stone into internships, jobs, fellowships, and graduate study.

 Crossroads Eurasia has about 100 alumni, many of whom have gone on to do Russia-related work in the policy, business, and NGO communities, and we are proud to say that one in ten is a Fulbright scholar.

 "The cultural exposure is unforgettable - not only do you get to do all sorts of Russian things, but you get to do them with people your age, their friends, and their friends.
 It could get difficult at times being one of less than a dozen Americans within the surrounding hundred miles, but in the end, that was part of the grand beauty I experienced."

-During the school year, I am a social studies and English language teacher at a local private school that promotes creativity and critical thinking among its pupils.
+Tatiana Zakharova, Ryazan City Coordinator.
+During the school year, I am a Social Studies and English language teacher at a local private school a major goal of which is to promote creativity and critical thinking among its pupils.
 I love international exchange and volunteering programs, and besides Crossroads, I help to set up local events, such as music festivals, that encourage young people to travel and visit Ryazan.